-Below is a How-To Guide for a Welcome Blanket gathering.
+Below is an optional How-To Guide for a Welcome Blanket gathering.
 Our goal is to help you create spaces that foster productive dialogue.
 Every group is different; you know yours best.
 We developed this guide with Hadassah Margolis, MSW, LICSW, a clinical social worker with over 14 years of group therapy facilitation experience.
 We encourage feedback, and we hope you will share with us what pieces are working best, what remains confusing, and what can be added.

 Welcome Blanket Gathering: A How-To Guide